BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Enabling & Maintaining HTTPS

 TLS termination is handled directly on the EC2 host by Nginx with certificates provisioned via Let's Encrypt (certbot).
-The Terraform `user_data` now installs certbot and automatically issues certificates on first boot (or renewal attempts on subsequent applies) for these domains:
+Terraform `user_data` installs certbot and issues certificates for the canonical set (apex + www + dev).
+Legacy domains are no longer required:

 ```
 bbaysinger.com
 www.bbaysinger.com
-bbinteractive.io
-www.bbinteractive.io
 dev.bbaysinger.com
-dev.bbinteractive.io
 ```

+If you still need a legacy domain for transition, temporarily include it, then remove once traffic has fully migrated (document the deprecation in the ADR log).

 ### 1. Provide ACME Email